imdabun/ddSolver/README.md

 Not used in the current solver as the overhead needed to calculate the result exceeds the time saved from pruning.

 ## Tests
-Small test cases run to demonstrate key features of each implementation, under .\tests
+Small test cases run key functions of each feature

 # Algorithms
 The basic search algorithm highlighted in Chang's paper is used as a main structure.\